Mary M. Fynn, Ph.D, RD, L.D.N

 This website was part of a “Strategy Grant” from the Rhode Island Foundation.
 The grant included the website and a cooking program for low-income type 2 diabetics, with the classes being taught by medical students at the Albert Medical School.
 Dr. Flynn named the program “Food is Medicine” as the objectives of the program are to provide basic nutrition education for health professionals and to educate current and future healthcare professionals in the use of food as medicine through this website and participation in the cooking program.

 Dr. Flynn is co-author of the books LOW-FAT LIES, high fat frauds and the healthiest diet in the world (Lifeline Press, 1999) and A Pink Ribbon Diet (Da Capo Press, October 2010) which is a weight loss program and cookbook based on her research of the plant-based, olive oil diet that she has developed.

 Peter Tasca edited the materials on this website.
-He is a freelance editor living in Brooklyn, NY.
+He is a PhD student at UCLA.